enr/grails-inviter/README.md

 In test/apps you can find a demo app using [Greenmail Plugin](http://grails.org/plugin/greenmail) to display mail messages not actually sent.

+You can overwrite default keys in inviter-demo-config.groovy (ignored by Git).

 Modifying your views
 --------------------